cowhorse7/KidMath-jumpstart/README.md

 6/8 1.5hr add more game logic and pieces, fix image routing

-6/9.1 1hr fixing game and forms functionality
+6/9.1 1.5hr fixing game and forms functionality, mixing up some css